Shanti Sadan is a centre of the Yoga of Self-Knowledge, Adhyatma Yoga, and the philosophy of non-duality, Advaita Vedanta.

 Guided Meditation Sessions - Every Tuesday at 8pm

-There will be meditation practice sessions every Tuesday evening at 8pm at Shanti Sadan throughout the summer.
+There will be meditation practice sessions every Tuesday evening at 8pm at Shanti Sadan throughout the year.

 The meetings are free and suitable for beginners and experienced meditators alike.
 If we would like to take up the practices that can lead us to Self-realisation, these are an opportunity.
 All are welcome.
 More details.